Vizerath/Vizerath/README.md

 - 👋 Hi, I’m @Vizerath
-- 👀 I’m interested in Node.js BE and Flutter mobile app
+- 👀 I’m interested in MERN dev
 - 🌱 I’m currently learning Japanese and drawing
 - 💞️ I’m looking to collaborate on and off
 - 📫 How to reach me ?
 IG: @_vizerath_